 If you lead a team, no matter what the size, take stock of your team and the work they do.
 Stay very close to the pulse of your people.

-When workers feel the value of co-workers who they enjoy being around, collaborating with, and striving to reach an aligned goal, it matters greatly to the organizational success.
+When workers value the co-workers they enjoy being around, collaborating with, and striving to reach an aligned goal, it matters greatly to the organization’s success.
 We have seen this time and again with great sports teams, who have quality players all around, whether they be positional starting players or players who provide utility.

 So often, we’ve seen those game-day camera shots of two players on the bench, talking intensely and sharing insights.
 All boats rise when everyone is pulling for each other.
-Sometimes lack of internal communication can be the reason when internal psyche falls flat.
+Sometimes, a lack of internal communication can be the reason why the internal psyche falls flat.

 When the day is done, monitoring the overall health of an organization and its people is one of the most critical aspects of success and survival for companies today.